1alimeg/Fossa-Force/Requirements/feature_list.md

 # User Requirement List

 ## Admin

 - register for admin services
+- login to administrative services
+- verify and accept new registered users into the database
-- LIST VIEW
+- HOME VIEW
-    - user icon
+    - view list of all female STEM students registered with administrator and current stress levels, and other relevant information.
+    - filter these student by particular criteria
-    - user name
+        - all user
-    - Any new alerts
+        - affiliated friend groups
-    - current stress score
+        - ascending or descending stress level
-    - accessible through which messaging channel (sms, facebook, whatsapp)
-    - other quick access relevant information
-    - filter function for this view
-- MAP VIEW
-    - heat map "danger zone" based off of stress analytics
-    - user icon with location on map based off of filtered mode
-    - filter selector at the top righ
+        - only show distressed students

-- MESSAGING PORTAL
+- Messaging View
     - list view of all currently active "situations"
-    - individual cases should upon up to a messaging environment
     - possible inclusion of contact EMS services
     - messaging between admin and "in danger" user is displayed inline with current status and steps taken for help
         - friend contacted
         - EMS services called
         - false alarm

-    - the information from the steps taken in the messaging portal could be used for future prediction and analysis

-- verify and accept new registered users into database
-- messaging portal with current users in dangerous situation
-    - current state of user

-- Case report /export function
-    - allows each true case to be logged for future reference
-    - linked in with predictive module

-- filtering of MAP and LIST VIEW
+    - all distress alerts and their subsequent messaging threads are saved into a log

+- Dashboard View
-    - list all registered users
+    - list of all alert events
-    - based on groups
-    - based on stress status (list from most to least stressed with alert at top)
-        - map view can be selected only selected stress status
-    - Only show danger alerts
-        - either in list view or on the map
-    - predictive (possible new alerts based on personal history)

-- Administrator function
+    - histogram of alert events against time
-    - need to think what sort of specialized setting pane and fucntions would need to be here
+    - other viosualizations of data to be considered

-- Dashboards
-    - Notification (if through the ML, and new problem area has been evaluated... alerts will pop up here)
-    - histogram of emergency alerts over time
+    - predictive distress area on MAP based off of previous alerts
-    - top users with alerts
+    - also associated with events calendar
-    - other statistics that could be useful

-## User (dashboard)
+## User

 - ability to register for service (user side)
 - Login in to user homepage
--
-- modify account information and account settings
+- modify account information and account settings through profile page
-    - automatically share location information upon alert
-    - request access to location upon alert  (opt in for auto location sharing)  required for quick response through system   *** the user won't have time to really message  back and forth with emergency services or researchers in the event of an emergency***
-    - set up/modify safe zone
-    - send location data if friend has an alert (are you within reach)

-- add/ removefriend to personal friend-group or watch-list
-- see current stress score for yourself
+- add/remove other registered users from friend group
+- see list of friends and relevant stats
+- see friends who are in distress

+- PERSONAL DASHBOARD
     - see historical alerts for yourself
--
+    - current stress levels
+    - other dashboard visualization elements for personal use
+    - set up safe zone where stress levels won't be triggered
--
+    - see friends